Switch (PQL)

 Different Function types

-• The common library offers a similar "CASE" function for non-model operations.
-See this function.
+• The common library offers a similar CASE function for non-model operations.
+For more information, see Common functions.

 Examples

-This example looks at the quantity of blade products.
-If it is 100, it returns a list of countries - Australia, US and Canada.
-If it is 200, it returns a list of countries - France and Germany.
-Otherwise, it returns a list of countries - UK and Finland:
+This example looks at the number of "Blade" products.
+If the quantity is 100, the switch returns a list of countries - Australia, US, and Canada.
+If it is 200, it returns an alternative list of countries - France and Germany.
+If it is any other value, it returns the default list of countries - UK and Finland:

 Switch( [variable].#[v1], 1, [measures].[sales] * 1.10, 2, [measures].[sales] * 1.25, [measures].[sales] - [measures].[net profit] )